Johann Jacob Roemer

 Johann Jacob Roemer (8 January 1763, Zürich – 15 January 1819) was a Swiss physician and professor of botany in Zürich, Switzerland.
 He was also an entomologist.

 With Austrian botanist Joseph August Schultes, he published the 16th edition of Carl Linnaeus' Systema Vegetabilium.

-Roemer's Genera insectorum is a most attractive Swiss publication on entomology.
-The splendid hand-coloured plates were drawn and engraved by the Swiss artist J.R.
+Roemer's Genera insectorum is a Swiss publication on entomology.
+The hand-coloured plates were drawn and engraved by the Swiss artist J.R.
 Schellenberg, an entomologist himself and therefore familiar with structural details.

 In 1793, he was elected a foreign member of the Royal Swedish Academy of Sciences.
 The botanical genus Roemeria from the family Papaveraceae is named after him.